aiven/devportal/docs/products/postgresql/howto/create-database.rst

-Create additional PostgreSQL databases
+Create additional PostgreSQL® databases
 =============================================

-Once you've created your Aiven for PostgreSQL service, you can add additional databases, whether for security purposes or to isolate your data per application.
+Once you've created your Aiven for PostgreSQL® service, you can add additional databases, whether for security purposes or to isolate your data per application.

-1. In the Aiven console, on the **Services** page, click on the Aiven for PostgreSQL service name for which you want to create a new database.
+1. In the `Aiven Console <https://console.aiven.io/>`_, on the **Services** page, click on the Aiven for PostgreSQL service name for which you want to create a new database.

 2. Select the **Databases** tab: